rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 # Overview
 * Getting Started (10 human-minutes + 5 compute-minutes)
 * Build Stuff (2 human-minutes + 1 compute-hour)
-* Run Experiments (5 human-minutes + 24 compute-hours)
+* Run Experiments (5 human-minutes + 3 compute-hours)
 * Validate Results (30 human-minutes + 5 compute-minutes)

-# Getting Started
+# Getting Started (10 human-minutes + 5 compute-minutes)
+* Follow the instructions at XYZ to run our VM/container (10 minutes read).
-Run `./install.sh` and go grab a coffee (5 minutes to install).
+* Run `./install.sh` and go grab a coffee (5 minutes to install).
-You will see no output while the script runs.
+  - You will see no output while the script runs.
-The script accesses the internet to download external dependencies such as Qux and Baz.
+  - The script accesses the internet to download external dependencies such as Qux and Baz.
-Once complete, it will have created a directory called `stuff`.
+  - Once complete, it will have created a directory called `stuff`.
-If this command fails, you can delete the `stuff` directory and try again.
+  - If this command fails, you can delete the `stuff` directory and try again.
 ...

-# Build Stuff
+# Build Stuff (2 human-minutes + 1 compute-hour)
-Run `./build.sh stuff` and get some lunch -- this should take approx. one hour to complete.
+* Run `./build.sh stuff` and get some lunch -- this should take ~1 hour to complete.
-You should see a progress bar while the command runs.
+  - You should see a progress bar while the command runs.
-Once complete, it will have created a `BUILD` directory.
-If this directory already exists, it will be overwritten.
+  - Once complete, it will have created a `BUILD` directory.
+  - If the `BUILD` directory already exists, it will be overwritten.
 ...

 ~~~

-The above example also shows some elements that form the next tip...
+The example above also shows some elements from our next tip...

 ## Tip 3: Explain side-effects before they occur